GyurMay/8puzzle/README.md

 3. '🧠' - let "AI" solve the problem using A* algorithm.

 Note: The 8-puzzle has 9!/2 states that are impossible to solve no matter how many moves are made. (https://en.wikipedia.org/wiki/15_puzzle#Solvability)
+This has by default an iterationLimit of '1500' which is tiny